georgexyz19/inkscapetutorial.org/content/posts/extension6_svg _file_format.md

 an open standard developed by the World Wide Web (W3C) consortium.
 SVG files are XML text documents and all major modern web browers support SVG rendering.

 Let's create a new blank svg file and see what the code looks like.
-Launch the Inkscape and click the menu `File -> New` to create a new blank file, and save the file as `new-drawing.svg`.
+Launch Inkscape and click menu `File -> New` to create a new blank file, and save the file as `new-drawing.svg`.
 Open the file with a text editor (such as gedit in Ubuntu).
 Below is the code in the SVG file.

 ```xml